HD111995/jonasermert/README.md

 ✨ I am eager to learn VueJS and AngularJS.
 In my code I pay attention to readability

 📫 How to reach me: LinkedIn

+🐤 You can find me on Twitter as JonasErmert

 💬 Ask me about Java, Spring, JOOQ, HTML, CSS, SCSS, ReactJS, NodeJS, npm, ExpressJS, MySQL, MongoDB